wazo-platform/wazo-platform.org/content/uc-doc/system/service_authentication/service_authentication.md

 wazo-auth

-:   Server that authenticates the [Service]{.title-ref} and validates
+:   Server that authenticates the Service and validates
     the required ACL with the token.

 Wazo services directly use this system to communicate with each other,